portsip/portsip-pbx-ha-guide/doc/deploy-portsip-pbx-centos-en.md

-The OS version requires CentOS 7.9.
+The OS version is requires CentOS 7.9.